sta-szek/pojo-tester/src/book/comparison/README.md

 ```

 #### testUtils
-At first glance this library could concurent with `POJO-TESTER` and OpenPojo, but we were unable to run tests getting exception:
+At first glance, this library could compete with `POJO-TESTER` and OpenPojo, but we were unable to run tests getting exception:

-We tried our best, so there is nothing we can just pastes test code:
+We tried our best, so there is nothing we can do but paste the attempted test code:
 ```java
 @Test
 public void Should_Test_Pojo() {